-Seahawks place DT Bryan Mone on COVID-19 reserve list, CB Tre Flowers on Injured Reserve
+Seahawks place DT Bryan Mone on COVID-19 reserve list, CB Tre Flowers on injured reserve

 Carroll said this week that Etling would be kept separate from the other two to try to assure Seattle would always have a quarterback available.
 Seattle, though, may be looking to add another to the practice squad as added insurance.

 “We have been in the conversation of this for a long time and we actually kicked into a new gear just by the — I hate to say we had to wait to see something bad happen — but we have stepped forward in terms of taking care of Danny,” Carroll said earlier this week.
-“So to make sure that he is apart from the other QB’s so if we had, heaven forbid, some kind of a circumstance, he would not be considered connected to those guys.
-So in essence he is separated from the QB’s for now.
-And he has done a fantastic job to this point where we trust that he can go to all the meetings, all the, virtually, stay with us, he’ll work out and all that kind of stuff, apart from those guys and we’ll keep him available.
+“So to make sure that he is apart from the other QBs so if we had, heaven forbid, some kind of a circumstance, he would not be considered connected to those guys.
+So in essence he is separated from the QBs for now.
+And he has done a fantastic job to this point where we trust that he can go to all the meetings virtually, stay with us, he’ll work out and all that kind of stuff, apart from those guys and we’ll keep him available.
 So that is our guy. ”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.